CreativeSDK/ios-getting-started-samples/Getting Started with Labs/Guide/Guide.md

+#*Note*: The Creative SDK Labs component is no longer supported.
+Adobe will release a new version of the SDK in November 2017, and this component will not be included in the new version.
+We suggest removing this component from your application as soon as possible to avoid any interruption in service.
+You can find more information on this deprecation here: [https://creativesdk.zendesk.com/hc/en-us/articles/115004788463-End-of-Support-for-the-Creative-SDK-Image-Editor-UI-Color-UI-Market-Browser-and-Labs-Components](https://creativesdk.zendesk.com/hc/en-us/articles/115004788463-End-of-Support-for-the-Creative-SDK-Image-Editor-UI-Color-UI-Market-Browser-and-Labs-Components)

 # AdobeCreativeSDKLabs.framework

 The AdobeCreativeSDKLabs.framework (or Labs Framework) contains some of the hottest new technologies straight out of Adobe Labs.
 The Labs framework provides the following technologies: